There are many Frequently Asked Questions that curious clients ask about my Celebrancy services…

 How many people can I invite?

 It’s entirely up to you!!
-Some of my ceremonies have been incredibly intimate with only a handful of people in attendance, whilst others are ‘performances’ shared with hundreds of friends and family.
+Some of my ceremonies have been incredibly intimate with only a handful of people in attendance.
+Others are ‘performances’ shared with hundreds of friends and family.

 Will you lead a ceremony for an intersex or same-sex family?